“ I knew when I met you an adventure was going to happen.”

 If you do bring a car, it must be parked in only the areas designated by the director.
-No vehicles are allowed in the camp area except in cases of extreme emergency.
+No vehicles are allowed in the camp area except in cases of emergency.
 We discourage you from lending your vehicle to other staff members.
-You must have adequate insurance on any vehicle you bring to camp.

 If I'm on staff, can I bring my son to camp?

-Staff discounts for tuition are offered to staff members, who in fulfilling their contracts must have their children at camp.
-If a staff person is at camp for the full summer, the discount is two-thirds off the regular tuition.
-If a staff person is at camp for part of the summer, the discount is pro-rated, based on the number of weeks employed.
+Yes.
+Tuition discounts are offered for the sons of staff members.
+If you are at camp for the full summer, the discount is two-thirds off the regular tuition.
+If you are at camp for part of the summer, the discount is pro-rated, based on the number of weeks employed.
 Camp tuition may be waived at the director’s discretion.